Ted Bundy: Idaho, Utah, Colorado

-In August 1974, Bundy received a second acceptance from the U of U Law School and moved to Salt Lake City, Utah, leaving Kloepfer in Seattle.
+In August 1974, Bundy received a second acceptance from U of U Law School and moved to Salt Lake City, Utah, leaving Kloepfer in Seattle.
 While he called Kloepfer often, he dated "at least a dozen" other women.
 As he studied the first-year law curriculum a second time, Bundy was devastated to find out that the other students "had something, some intellectual capacity" that he did not.
 He found the classes completely incomprehensible.
-"It was a great disappointment to me", he said.
+"It was a great disappointment to me," he said.
 A new string of homicides began the following month, including two that would remain undiscovered until Bundy confessed to them shortly before his execution.

 On September 2, Bundy raped and strangled a still-unidentified hitchhiker in Idaho, then returned the next day to photograph and dismember the corpse before disposing of the remains in a nearby river.
 On October 2, he abducted 16-year-old Nancy Wilcox in Holladay, Utah, a suburb of Salt Lake City.
-Bundy confessed that Wilcox was walking on a poorly lit "main roadway" when he parked his car and forced her into an orchard at knifepoint.
-He then restrained her, put her into his vehicle and drove back to his apartment, where he allegedly kept her for 24 hours.
+Bundy stated that Wilcox was walking on a poorly lit "main roadway" when he parked his car and forced her into an orchard at knifepoint.
+He then restrained her, put her into his vehicle and drove back to his apartment, where he allegedly kept her for twenty-four hours.
 Bundy informed investigators that her remains were buried near Capitol Reef National Park, some 200 mi south of Holladay, but they were never found.